| Title: | Data Handling and Analysis in Macroecology |

 The result is a list

-object of class PresenceAbsence
+object of class PresenceAbsence that includes the following

 objects: